-If, for example, a parent is concerned about anything to do with the education that we are providing at our centre they should, in the first instance, either by telephone or through an arranged meeting, discuss the matter with the Head of Centre or with a member of staff nominated by the Head of Centre.
+If, for example, a parent is concerned about anything to do with the education that we are providing at our Centre they should, in the first instance, either by telephone or through an arranged meeting, discuss the matter with the Centre Coordinator or with a member of staff nominated by the Centre Coordinator.
 Most matters of concern can be dealt with in this way.
-All staff work very hard to ensure that each young person is well provided for at RBR, is happy at RBR, and is making good progress.
+All staff work very hard to ensure that each young person is well provided for at RB Cambridge, is happy at RB Cambridge, and is making good progress.
 They always want to know if there is a problem so that they can take action before the problem seriously affects the young person's progress.
-All RBR staff involved will listen carefully to any concern expressed, treat the complainant respectfully and make every attempt to ensure that concerns are allayed and / or the matter resolved.
+All Red Balloon staff involved will listen carefully to any concern expressed, treat the complainant respectfully and make every attempt to ensure that concerns are allayed and / or the matter resolved.

-The Head of Centre or trustee will respond within three working days when a concern is raised - s/he will assure the complainant that the complaint has been received and will be responded to, and arrange either a meeting that is mutually convenient or a time for a further telephone conversation.
-This conversation or meeting will be arranged within 5 working days of the concern being raised, unless there are exceptional circumstances.
+The Centre Coordinator or trustee will respond within three working days when a concern is raised - they will assure the complainant that the complaint has been received and will be responded to, and arrange either a meeting that is mutually convenient or a time for a further telephone conversation).
+This conversation or meeting will be arranged within five working days of the concern being raised, unless there are exceptional circumstances.